gochunky/FYP-MA13/pm-case-studies/case1/case1.md

 \begin{longtable}{ | p{\linewidth} | }
 \hline
 \bfseries{4.0 Critical Assumption and Constraints} \\\\
 The proposed AI face recognition model must be an improvement over existing face recognition models.
 This model must have higher accuracy in identifying faces, particularly in women, to reduce the disparity in model performance between different genders.
 In order to minimise project cost, the AI model must not require excessive computational resources.
 The project must develop this model to run on existing hardware and software so it can integrate seamlessly into everyday life.
-Upon release, the model must only require minimal technical support and provide an easily accessible Application Programming Interface (API) for developers.
+Upon release, the model must only require minimal technical support and provide easily accessible Application Programming Interfaces (APIs) for developers.
 This is to encourage developers to utilise this face recognition model. \\\\
 \hline
 \bfseries{5.0 Analysis of Option and Recommendation} \\\\
 There are three options for addressing this opportunity: \\